ardexa/solarmax-inverters/README.md

 # Purpose
 The purpose of this project is to collect from Solarmax Inverters and send the data to your cloud using Ardexa.
 Data from Solarmax solar inverters is read using an RS485 connection and a Linux device such as a Raspberry Pi, or an X86 intel powered computer.

+## Install
+On a raspberry Pi, or other Linux machines (arm, intel, mips or whetever), make sure Python is installed (which it should be).
+Then install using pip as follows:
+`sudo pip install solarmax-ardexa`

 ## How does it work
 This application is written in Python, to query Solarmax inverters connected via RS485.
 This application will query 1 or more connected inverters at regular intervals.
 Data will be written to log files on disk in a directory specified in the script.
 Usage and command line parameters are as follows: